Buttock Implant Removal and Fat Grafting

 Technical challenges of buttock implant removal and simultaneous fat grafting

-First, we use a modified limited incision to arrive to the buttocks implant.
+First, we use a modified limited incision to arrive at the buttocks implant.
 Next, we cut the buttock implant pocket to remove the buttock implant.
-Dr Laguna then uses antibiotic solution to wash the implant pocket.
+Dr. Laguna then uses an antibiotic solution to wash the implant pocket.
 Quilting and sealing stitches then seal the implant pocket.
 This minimizes the potential for fat cells from inadvertently entering the implant pocket.
 Next, we use a superficial feathering technique of fat cell transplantation to avoid transfer into the implant pocket.
-Superficial grafting technique requires placement of the patient into a anti-flexed position.
-In addition, maximizing fat transfer to this region while avoiding compromise of skin blood flow requires our expertise.
+Superficial grafting technique requires the placement of the patient into an anti-flexed position.
+In addition, maximizing fat transfer to this region while avoiding the compromise of skin blood flow requires our expertise.